FontBureau/Opentype-1.8-Axis-Proposal/proposal/Grade/ProposalSummary.md

 The term was coined at the Font Bureau foundry in the early 1990s, connoting motor oils and the way letterpress type leaves a bolder print with heavier inks.

-**Related axes:** Weight, especially.
-Ideally a Grade axis is related to and works Optically well throughout the entire design space, across all axes.
+**Related axes:** Weight, though the change to weight in Grades is smaller, and change of weight typically changes width.
+Ideally a Grade axis is ranged for and works Optically well throughout the entire design space, across all axes.

 **Similar axes:** None proposed here.